About Liz S.

-I enjoy helping people learn how to work with computers (Mac or PC).
-I have been teaching for 15+ years, and work comfortably with beginners, seniors and business clients.
+I enjoy helping people learn how to work with computers.
+I have been teaching software classes for 20+ years, and work comfortably with beginners, seniors and business clients.

-I have been teaching QuickBooks at universities, community colleges and small businesses for more than 15 years (QuickBooks for PC, Mac, and QuickBooks Online).
+I have specialized in teaching QuickBooks for continuing education programs, community colleges and small businesses for more than 15 years.

-I have taught Excel, PowerPoint, Outlook and Word (for both Windows and Apple/Mac computers) for many years.
-I also have quite a bit of experience teaching MS Access, MS Project, MS Visio, MS Publisher, and Adobe InDesign, Adobe Dreamweaver, HTML for web pages, and Filemaker Pro.
+I have taught Excel, PowerPoint, Outlook and Word (for both Windows and Apple/Mac computers).
+I also have quite a bit of experience teaching MS Access, MS Project, MS Visio, MS Publisher, and Adobe InDesign, Adobe Dreamweaver, HTML for web pages.

 She relates to the issues and discusses clearly how to engage in setting up and using quickbooks.